phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

 To solve this problem, we created a tool named `bootimage` that first compiles the kernel and bootloader, and then combines them to create a bootable disk image.
 To install the tool, execute the following command in your terminal:

 ```
-cargo install bootimage --version "^0.5.0"
+cargo install bootimage --version "^0.7.1"
 ```

-The `^0.5.0` is a so-called [_caret requirement_], which means "version `0.5.0` or a later compatible version".
-So if we find a bug and publish version `0.5.1` or `0.5.2`, cargo would automatically use the latest version, as long as it is still a version `0.5.x`.
-However, it wouldn't choose version `0.6.0`, because it is not considered as compatible.
+The `^0.7.1` is a so-called [_caret requirement_], which means "version `0.7.1` or a later compatible version".
+So if we find a bug and publish version `0.7.2` or `0.7.3`, cargo would automatically use the latest version, as long as it is still a version `0.7.x`.
+However, it wouldn't choose version `0.8.0`, because it is not considered as compatible.
 Note that dependencies in your `Cargo.toml` are caret requirements by default, so the same rules are applied to our bootloader dependency.

 [_caret requirement_]: https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#caret-requirements

+For running `bootimage` and building the bootloader, you need to have the `llvm-tools-preview` rustup component installed.
+You can do so by executing `rustup component add llvm-tools-preview`.

-After installing the `bootimage` tool, creating a bootable disk image is as easy as executing:
+After installing `bootimage` and adding the `llvm-tools-preview` component, we can create a bootable disk image by executing:

 ```
 > bootimage build --target x86_64-blog_os.json
 ```

-You see that the tool recompiles your kernel using `cargo xbuild`, so it will automatically pick up any changes you make.
+We see that the tool recompiles our kernel using `cargo xbuild`, so it will automatically pick up any changes you make.
 Afterwards it compiles the bootloader, which might take a while.
 Like all crate dependencies it is only built once and then cached, so subsequent builds will be much faster.
 Finally, `bootimage` combines the bootloader and your kernel to a bootable disk image.

 After executing the command, you should see a bootable disk image named `bootimage-blog_os.bin` in your `target/x86_64-blog_os/debug` directory.
 You can boot it in a virtual machine or copy it to an USB drive to boot it on real hardware.
 (Note that this is not a CD image, which have a different format, so burning it to a CD doesn't work).